-The house is rumored to have been built on top of an old Tunica Indian burial ground, and there are claims that at least ten murders have been committed there over the years.
-These events left the plantation a fertile ground for restless spectres and spirits, several of whom have appeared in photos taken by visitors.
+Thankfully, the house is now a haunted bed and breakfast that's open to the public, so intrepid tourists who don’t mind losing some sleep can spend the night and see who shows up.
+The house is rumored to have been built on top of an old Tunica Indian burial ground, and there are claims that at least 10 murders have been committed there over the years.
+These events left the plantation a fertile ground for restless specters and spirits, several of which have appeared in photos taken by visitors.

 With so many ghosts rattling around the house, it’s not surprising that supernatural phenomena are more or less commonplace.
 Reports include a chandelier that shakes and rattles, beds that levitate, and portraits whose expressions change.